 Further on, I also highlight a potential double meaning of the lyrics of the Spirituals, which stems from the closeness of the sacred and secular in the Blacks’ minds.
 It is hard to say whether the lyrics speak of freedom in the literal way, that is, the slaves wish to escape and go to Canada to be free, or if they simply speak of the freedom they would acquire in the afterlife, and so they are singing about the wish to escape their misery by dying.
 Given that the sacred and secular worlds are so tightly intertwined for the Negroes, I think there is no right answer to that question, and the truth simply lies somewhere in between.

 In my second chapter I then concentrate on the Underground Railroad, a secret organization which was established at the beginning of the nineteenth century.
-I that has ever existedBlack, whether we are talking about those that have directly led the slaves from the plantation to freedom, those who provided them with a place to hide, or those who simply provided the organization with financial or material help. e
+It is safe to say that the Underground Railroad was one of the biggest and most complex secret organizations that has ever existed.
+It is a proof of the Black resilience, as well as representation of human solidarity, given that those that have made part of the Underground Railroad, were willingly putting themselves in danger for the sake of others, expecting nothing in return, whether we are talking about those that have directly led the slaves from the plantation to freedom, those who provided them with a place to hide, or those who simply provided the organization with financial or material help.
+It is a chapter of history that definitely deserves more attention and recognition.

 I talk specifically about three important characters that have helped greatly to the Blacks who have decided to pursue their freedom.
 The first one being Harriet Tubman, an ex-slave herself, who has decided to help others escape from their masters after her successful escape.
 Tubman also allegedly hid secret messages within the lyrics of the spiritual songs which were supposed to help the slaves find their way to freedom, if they decided to run on their own.

 The second character I mention is William Still, also born into slavery, who has managed to escape at a very young age with his mother.
 Still was what the Underground Railroad called “a Station Master,” meaning that he provided his house to those that needed hideout when on the run.
-He was also gAfrican.
+He was also chairman of the society’s revived Vigilance Committee, which supported the fugitive African slaves.

 Last, but not least I talk about Levi Coffin, who had a similar role to that of Sill.
 Coffin was also “a Station Master” himself.
 Unlike the previous two I talked about, Coffin was a free white man.
 He and his wife have however dedicated their lives to helping those in need, despite it putting them in danger as well.
 Coffin has accustomed his house to the work he did, equipping it with many secret rooms and spots for the slaves to hide when they arrived to his house.